Van Tassel is Democrats’ candidate for supervisor

 Shea was elected supervisor after serving for eight years on the Town Board.
 His grandfather and uncle also had been supervisor.
 In Philipstown, where 45 percent of voters are registered Democrats, he ran unopposed in his four most recent campaigns.

-Leonard, who is in his fourth term on the board, said he felt it was “time to step aside and allow others to serve.
+Leonard, who is in his second, 4-year term on the board, said he felt it was “time to step aside and allow others to serve.
 Unlike years ago, when it was very hard to find people, a number of talented and community-caring people have stepped forward.”

 Van Tassel, a lifelong Cold Spring resident, owns JVT Construction and is a longtime volunteer with the North Highlands Fire Co., the committee said in a statement.
 The 1983 Haldane graduate was first elected to the board in 2009.